jtran071/webscraping/README.md

 ![my image](https://raw.githubusercontent.com/ktang012/hw4/master/pictures/wget.gif)

-Websites have a file called [robot.txt] (http://www.gnu.org/software/wget/manual/html_node/Robot-Exclusion.html), which presents a policy that `wget`, and other similar tools, must follow.
+Websites have a file called [robot.txt] (http://www.gnu.org/software/wget/manual/html_node/Robot-Exclusion.html), which presents a policy that `wget` must follow.
 This may prevent `wget` from accessing or downloading from certain links when doing a recursive download.
 You can ignore the `robots.txt` by passing in the flag `--execute robots=off` with `wget` to bypass the restrictions.

-To run multiple instances of `wget` you may place a `&` at the end, which executes `wget` and places `wget` to run in the background.
+To run multiple instances of `wget` you may place a `&` at the end of the command, which executes `wget` and places `wget` to run in the background.
 You can execute the command again to run another instance of `wget`, however, running too many instances may stress out the server so it is a good idea to only run a couple.
 The time `wget` takes to download is dependent on both the site and your connection.
 You can stop the download with `Ctrl + C` to cancel `wget` or  you can run `wget` in the background with `Ctrl + Z` and `bg`.